Blues chord progressions

 |B7||A7||E7||E7 B7 //|

 The slash symbols indicated beats.
-In the twelfth bar E7 should be played for one beat and when B7 the remaining three beats.
+In the twelfth bar E7 are played for one beat and when B7 the remaining three beats.
 You could use this turnaround concept on most examples presented on this page.

 12 Bar Blues with an altered ninth as V chord

 The E7(#9) chord with short notation: X7678X.
-A7 is here recommended to play as a barre chord.
+A7 and D7 is recommended to play as a barre chord.

-Variation of 12 Bar Blues in E with a forth chord
+Variation of 12 Bar Blues in E with a fourth chord

 So far we have only used three chords, but here is a fourth chord (ii7) is added in the ninth bar.

-Variation of 12 Bar Blues in A with a forth chord
+Variation of 12 Bar Blues in A with a fourth chord

 As always, the same interval of chords could be used in another key.